lgaudinier/react/README.md

 Steps:
 1. Navigate to the GitHub repository (https://github.com/autodesk-wpe-coding-challenge) and switch to the transaction-ui-lindsay branch.
 2. Clone the project onto your computer (You may also download the ZIP).
-3. cd into the project (you should ls and see README.md, package.json, yarn.lock, build, public, package-lock.json, and src).
+3. cd into the project (you should ls and see README.md, package.json, yarn.lock, public, package-lock.json, and src).
 4. Run npm install in your terminal.
 5. Run npm start in your terminal.
 6. Your terminal should open up the application in a browser automatically.
 If this does not happen, your terminal also gives you two links (Local, On Your Network) to enter in your browser to use the app.